-Don’t get me wrong, as a partner of a sex addict you have been victimized.
+Don’t get me wrong, as a betrayed partner you have been victimized.
 Any time there is a boundary violation, there is the possibility of victimization.
 Repeated deception, gaslighting, and crazy-making behaviors are some of the worst forms of victimizing another person.

 The good news is . . . .